undefinedSpace/daemon/README.md

     make

-As a result, you should see the **file_status** binary file.
+As a result, you should see the **file_status** binary file in the ./bin directory.

 ## How to use

-To use this program you need write 3 arguments:
+To use this program you need to give 2 or more arguments:

-    ./file_status path api-address
+    ./bin/file_status <path 1> ... [path n] <api-address>

-* path - absolute path on your filesystem
+* path 1, ..., path n - absolute paths in your filesystem
 * api-server - ip or dns address of your api